salto-io/salto/docs/telemetry.md

   * Operating system (platform, arch and release version)
   * Workspace ID: the ID of the specific workspace (uuidv4)
   * Installation ID: an ID that is being generated in the first ever `salto init`.
 It's common to all of the workspaces on the same installation / computer
+  * Service Type: the type of service in use (for example "salesforce" or "netsuite")
   * App (CLI) version

 ## How to opt out of telemetry data collection?